Improved type-safety patterns in F#

 Consider the following example:

-let body = "How are you?"
+let subject = "Hey!"let body = "How are you?"

-// sendEmail: string -> string -> string -> unit
+// sendEmail: string -> string -> string -> unitlet sendEmail subject body email = // implementation

 sendEmail email body subject // oops, wrong order!

-The above version allows using a value as the wrong parameter since all of the parameters are string.
+The above version allows using a value as the wrong parameter since all of the

-However, using FSharp.UMX, we can limit the types with units of measure.
+, we can limit the types with units of measure.

 open FSharp.UMX

-// ^- Optional type alis to male the type signatures more terse
+type [<Measure>] emailAddresstype EmailAddress = string<emailAddress>// ^- Optional type alis to male the type signatures more terse

-type Body = string<body>
+type [<Measure>] bodytype Body = string<body>

-type Subject = string<subject>
+type [<Measure>] subjecttype Subject = string<subject>

-let sendEmail (email: Email) (subject: Subject) (emailBody: Body) = // do stuff
+// sendEmail: Email -> Subject -> Body -> unitlet sendEmail (email: Email) (subject: Subject) (emailBody: Body) = // do stuff

-// Use the UMX.tag static member or % postfix operator to wrap or unwrap a primitive
+// Use the UMX.tag static member or % postfix operator to wrap or unwrap a primitivelet subject: Subject = %"Hey!"let body: Body = %"How are you?"

 sendEmail subject body email // ok!